discreetlogcontracts/dlcspecs/meeting/meeting_december_8_2020.md

 * [ECDSA Adaptor Signature Specification](https://github.com/discreetlogcontracts/dlcspecs/pull/114)
   * **Query(Lloyd)**
   * I assume that this is mostly done until code is written implementing it?
+    * Needs abstract and motivations
+      * Leave comments when you want to know why things are a certain
   * **#Discussion**
     * Breaking changes are being made here to adaptor signature serialization
       * We won't be implementing these changes until there is a stable branch on secp256k1-zkp we can all use